 Sarawak is famous for its wide range of national parks.
 It is one of the major tourist attractions that keep visitors coming back to the state over and over again.

 Sarawak has one of the most extensive protected area networks in Malaysia.
 Currently there are about 15 totally protected areas that is opened to the public.
-These parks showcase Sarawak natural heritage.
+Sarawak National Parks showcase Sarawak natural heritage.

 Bako National Park-the Oldest Sarawak National Park.